 Main Article Content

-Ex-situ machine perfusion (MP) techniques are increasingly used in clinical settings, especially on grafts derived from donors after cardiac death (DCD).
-However, comprehension of biological effects elicited during MP are largely unknown and a substantial number of animal studies are presently focused on this topic.
-The aim of the present study was to describe a model of DCD based on ex-situ perfusion of liver grafts derived from animals dedicated to food production.
+Ex-situ machine perfusion (MP) techniques are increasingly used in clinical settings, especially on grafts from donors after cardiac death (DCD).
+However, the biological effects elicited by machine perfusion are largely unknown, and a substantial number of animal studies are presently focused on this topic.
+The aim of the present study was to describe a model of DCD based on ex-situ perfusion of liver grafts derived from animals used for food production.

 Articles are distributed under the terms of the Creative Commons Attribution 4.0 International license (http://creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution and reproduction in any medium, provided the original work is appropriately cited (CC-BY).
 Copyright on any article in ALTEX is retained by the author(s).